I have a domain, now what?

 Ready to build your site?
 Here’s how you can do it:

-Professionals and businesses worldwide have been creating Coming Soon pages for years to let their audience know they’ll soon be online and to create buzz at the same time.
-Now you can do that too at no cost whatsoever.
+Why do you need a one-page website?
+Well, businesses worldwide have been creating Coming Soon pages for years to let their audience know they’ll soon be online and to create buzz at the same time.
+You can even use Website Builder Starter to start generating leads before you launch your full website.

 This is a good option if you’re not ready to launch a full-blown site but want to create some buzz before the big launch.